 Application materials are made available to all search committee members on-line through the Interview Exchange system.
 HR and the Provost's Office may also access the materials.
-If any hard-copy applications/CVs are received in HR, they are scanned into the Interview Exchange system to allow all applications to be viewed on-line.
-If an application/CV is sent directly to the department, it should be forwarded to HR for scanning and candidate pool inclusion.

 Acknowledgement of application receipt is sent to applicants via an auto-response from Interview Exchange, our online application system (or by HR in some circumstances such as for hard copy applications received).
 Search Committees should begin reviewing applications in Interview Exchange no later than 2 weeks from the job posting.
 Within the first 30 days of the job posting, Search Committee Chairs should sort all resumes and/or application materials according to job qualifications into the respective folders in Interview Exchange.